 In terms of your personal safety, we advise that you would take all normal precautions to keep yourself safe.
 Walking around during daylight is not generally a problem, although you will attract attention, especially if you are Caucasian.
 Avoid crowds and stay away from demonstrations or disturbances.
 In line with Foreign Office advice, we do not recommend that you walk around after dark.
-If you make trips to town in the evenings, drive straight to your destination and return again without making unnecessary stops (for fuel etc).
+If you make trips to town in the evenings, arrange for a car to drive straight to your destination and return again without making unnecessary stops (for fuel etc).